CodingItWrong/outsidein.dev/docs/react/3-vertical-slice.md

 Our method isn't returning a Promise, so the caller can't chain `.then()` onto it.
 This is because we still aren't making the HTTP request that kicked off this whole sequence.
 Fixing this will move us forward better, so let's actually make the HTTP request in the API.

-We'll use the popular `axios` library to make our HTTP requests.
+We'll use the popular Axios library to make our HTTP requests.
 Add it to your project:

 ```sh
 $ yarn add axios
 ```

 ::: tip
-One reason to use `axios` is that Cypress's network request stubbing doesn't currently work for `fetch()` requests, only for the older `XMLHttpRequest` API. `axios` uses `XMLHttpRequest` under the hood while providing a nicer interface than either it or `fetch()` in my opinion, so it's a great choice for any web application, but especially one tested with Cypress.
+One reason to use Axios is that Cypress's network request stubbing doesn't currently work for `fetch()` requests, only for the older `XMLHttpRequest` API.
+Axios uses `XMLHttpRequest` under the hood while providing a nicer interface than either it or `fetch()` in my opinion, so it's a great choice for any web application, but especially one tested with Cypress.
 :::

 Next, use Axios to make an HTTP request to the correct endpoint: